Wheately/BizzyChat/README.md

 -The last 20 lines of chat history will be sent to the client when they join, a bit like a shoutbox.

+-Configurable maximum message length(after the limit is reached, the rest will be cut off and replaced with "...")

 ## Upcoming Features ##
 -Proper authentication with some kind of database to store registered nicknames.

 -Prevent duplicate nicks.

--Add a maximum message length.

 -Notify the user when they are disconnected in some fashion other than being kicked.